 Pregnancy can be a worrying time for women with Bipolar Disorder.
-The risk of experiencing Postpartum Psychosis or Postnatal Depression is higher than for women in the general population.
+The risk of experiencing postpartum psychosis (PP) or Postnatal Depression is higher than for women in the general population.
 In this section we draw together resources that could be useful during pregnancy or when considering pregnancy.

 Specialist Advice Before & During Pregnancy